 For the Theatre awards, the process happens in two stages.
 Firstly, a long list is compiled by the Theatre panel, which indicates productions or individuals in a category which the panel deem worthy of particular attention.
 This long list is then submitted to SOLT members to vote upon; members may still vote outside of this list at this stage, except for in the four Supporting Actor/Actress categories (as these each contain thousands of eligible performers).
 The members’ votes are collated with those of the panellists to create the list of nominees.

 In the second stage, the overall shortlist of nominees is voted on by both members and panellists to produce the winners.

 And the winners are…

 Although there is much speculation and gossip among fans, aﬁcionados and stars of the stage, the winners in each category are a closely guarded secret.
-They are known only by the Chief Executive of SOLT (who also produces the Olivier Awards), the Awards Ofﬁce, and the engraver of the statuettes, until they are announced at the Olivier Awards ceremony.
+They are known only by those who strictly need to know to get everything ready for the night – a tiny number of the Olivier Awards team and the engraver of the statuettes – until they are announced at the Olivier Awards ceremony.

 Be a judge

 Each year, SOLT looks for members of the public to serve as Olivier Award panellists.
 Prospective panellists are asked to submit a show review and undergo interviews with the Chief Executive of SOLT and the Olivier Awards ofﬁce.